 We see here what the leaders have done and they have basically turned their backs on those that need them the most.
 They have traded justice for greed.
 These words are even more relevant today as it seems that this type of leader is all that you ever see or hear about.
 It is like the leaders of today have a great big club and it is made up of themselves and the very richest of the rich.

-What will you do on the day of reckoning, when disaster comes from afar?
-To whom will you run for help?
-Where will you leave your riches?
+What will you do on the day of punishment, when calamity comes from afar?
+To whom will you flee for help?
+Where will you leave your wealth,

 Isaiah asks three very important questions here to remind them and us that what they have is only temporary.
 The judges (leaders) will be judged at the proper time and, no matter how rich they are, they will all answer to God Almighty for what they have done.
 Their rich friends will not be able to save them from this judgment either.

-Nothing will remain but to cringe among the captives or fall among the slain.
-Yet for all this, his anger is not turned away, his hand is still upraised.
+so as not to squat among the prisoners or fall among the slain?
+Even after all this, his anger remains, his upraised hand still threatens.

 When they see that the money and powerful friends are no longer there, all that the corrupt leaders will be able to do is humble themselves or die.
 God is calling the leaders to turn back to Him and His ways and, if they do (repent), He is just and will forgive them.